Comcx/Nano/README.md

   You may have been used to the usual format of functional call, for instance 'f(a, b)'.
   However, in Nano, 'f(a, b)' is replaced by (f a b)
   Like Lisp, Nano uses lists to express any expression.
-However, Nano is curry supported by default.
+Further more, Nano is curry supported by default.
   For example:
   `(+ 1 2)`
   will be parsed as